Quick exitx

 Complaints Policy

 The purpose of this policy is to describe Way Forward’s approach to complaint management.
-In identifying, monitoring, and resolving complaints, Way Forward works to the following guiding principles:
+In identifying, monitoring, and resolving complaints, our guiding principles are:

 Objectivity

-Listen to the concerns of our clients and find the right solution
+We will listen to your concerns and find the right solution

 Confidentiality